 With the price point going down, we expected the Legion Y520 to feature a different material for the shell.
 We weren’t wrong.
 The previous three generations of the notebook had brushed aluminum lid and bottom piece but now it’s all plastic.
 However, we were pleasantly surprised by the rigidness of the plastic.
 The lid bends ever so slightly under great force and doesn’t hold any grudge to the aluminum build from before.
 Moreover, the surface imitates carbon fiber making it grippy and we can even go with “premium” here while fingerprints are easier to clean aren’t as visible.
 Still there, though.
 The bottom piece also uses the same plastic finish as the lid retaining the rigidness and inheriting the big vent opening, from the previous versions, for the extra airflow at the bottom.
 We can see that the cloth filter returns from the older Y50, which we suggested to be removed because it builds up a lot of dust and actually limits the airflow.
 It seems that the issue with the dust is here as well but that’s easily fixed – just remove the cloth filter and clean your fans more frequently.

 Going around the sides we see big changes and improvements.
 The first thing we noticed is the port placement.
 Up until last year, we’ve always seen some healthy port distribution but this time most of the connectors are placed on the right – where you usually use your mouse.
 Still, not a big deal because on the left you will still have the LAN port, DC charging connector, the 3.5 mm audio jack and one USB 2.0.
 While on the right, you will see the HDMI, two USB 3.0 connectors, SD card reader and the USB-C port, which was missing last year.
 The sides are made of black matte plastic and meet with the plastic bottom piece seamlessly.
 But probably the most notable and smart change is the new placement of the main exhaust vents.
-While last year’s Y700’s grills were positioned in front the screen hinge with the latter blocking the hot air, now we have a more open design.
+While the Y50’s grills were positioned in front the screen hinge with the latter blocking the hot air, now we have a more open design.
 The vents are placed on the back so the screen hinge doesn’t obstruct normal airflow.
-We expect this to bring a significant change in the cooling capabilities of the notebook.
+We expect this to bring a significant change in the cooling capabilities of the notebook but not as much compared to the previous generation – Y700.

 The interior keeps the soft-touch matte finish which is easy to clean and fingerprints are not as visible.
 The touchpad receives a total revamp, which is more than a welcome change.
 We never liked those wobbly touchpad surfaces and we considered them as one of the main drawbacks of the previous two versions.
 This time, Lenovo has gone the “old school” way with dedicated mouse buttons.
 This eliminates the unstable surface on the more affordable devices, which renders them unusable.
 However, we did find some small issues with the current design.
 For instance, since the mouse buttons are sharing one key cap, the middle can’t be pressed and turns looser towards the ends.
 Also, the touchpad area has significantly decreased but it’s much better now.
 The surface seems to register every move, tap or gesture accurately and responsively.
 We also think that the keyboard has been changed as well.
 There’s a noticeably longer key travel (Lenovo claims it’s 1.7 mm) and it’s excellent for typing and gaming.
 Well, at least compared to what the industry offers at this price range of machines.
 You will have to get used to the specific layout, though.
 As you can see in the photos above, the Numpad area has been moved to make room for bigger arrow keys (kudos for that) but there’s also no room left for the small Enter key for example.
 But this is a gaming laptop, after all, so the current layout will suit most gamers.
 It’s better like this than the other way around.
 Oh, and more thing – Lenovo finally includes the media control buttons!